ryannix123/RHEL-bind-to-AD/README.md

-# 🧩 Join RHEL to Active Directory with SSSD + sudo AD integration
+# 🧩 Join RHEL to Active Directory with SSSD + Sudo Integration

 ## Overview